gianellin/car-assistant/README.md

 CAR ASSISTANT (CA) is a Node/Express/MongoDB full stack application.
 This app helps users manage and plan their vehicle's auto repairs.

-The idea was created to put into practise many concepts previously reviewed and full- CRUD data operations.
+The idea was created to put into practice many concepts previously reviewed and full- CRUD data operations.
 CA was ideated to solve a real life problem, that many car ownwers have to deal with.

 ![Car Assistant](public/images/01homepage.png)